YuweiYin/yuweiyin.github.com/_pages/post.md

   * What is life or being alive?
     * What is the relationship between life and time?
     * Is time only an artifact for us to measure life?
     * Is there no life if there is no time or time limit?
-(Eternal life means no lived.)
+(Eternal life means never lived.)
   * What is death or being dead?
     * Does death exist?
 There may not be a thing as death if we do not have an ego/self.
     * Are we humans, together with the whole universe, a whole self?
 If so, no death.